edwardkerry/tictactoe/README.md

 I want 3 in a row to signal the game ending
 ```

-#### To do

 ```
 As a player,
 So I don't have to worry too much,
 I want to be able to enter my coordinates as '3 A' or 'A3' etc
 ```

+#### To do

 ```
 As a player,
-So a game ends when all spaces are filled,
+So I don't make an illegal move,
-I want a stalemate to be declared
+I want to be prevented from choosing a non-existent spot
 ```

 ```